 The whole process was quite exhilarating as well as exhausting.
 Unfortunately, it turned out to be very hard on my wife, because she had to hear all the false starts.
 Hence I did most of the work when she was out of the house.

 According to the metronome markings in the score, a mechanical performance should take roughly 70 minutes.
-But when played with appropriate emotions, I think the total time will be about 90 minutes.
+But when played with appropriate emotions, the total time turns out to be about 90 minutes.
 (For comparison, the time to play all 18 movements of Messiaen's Livre de Saint Sacrement is 114 minutes.)

 The piece is, however, divided into 22 chapters, corresponding to the 22 chapters in the book of Revelation.
-Many of these chapters stand alone, so they can meaningfully be performed as organ voluntaries, lasting four or five minutes each.
+Many of these chapters stand alone, and they can meaningfully be performed as organ voluntaries, lasting four or five minutes each.
+Indeed, it is best to think of this work as 22 individual pieces that share common themes.

-When the entire piece is performed, the accompanying video tracks will make it easy for listeners to know what part of the story is currently being played.
+When the entire work is performed, the accompanying video tracks will make it easy for listeners to know what part of the story is currently being played.

-Track #3 shows the original Greek text of Revelation as well as an English translation;
+Track #2 shows the original Greek text of Revelation [the authorized 1904 text of the Ecumenical Patriarchate of Constantinople] as well as an English translation [Today's English Version];

-Track #4 shows the organ score, more-or-less as seen by the performer.
+Track #3 shows the organ score, more-or-less as seen by the performer;

 I've chosen to use the Creative Commons ‘CC0’ tool (“no rights reserved”), thereby essentially putting the music of this work into the public domain.
 This means that you can copy it and modify it and remix it, etc., without feelings of guilt.
 If you want to acknowledge my role in its creation, that's great; but I created it only because I figured that somebody ought to do so.
 Links for downloading the music can be found below.